bachbaongan/Project/SQL/Northwind Trader/README.md

-# Project: Northwind Traders Analysis
+# 🚢 Northwind Traders Analysis

 In this project, I will analyze Northwind Traders, an international gourmet food distributor, to find insights and help the management team make strategic decisions in several aspects of the business.
 The projects focus on: